Maria Kefalas, Dean Suhr and Teryn Suhr to receive the 2025 Patient Advocate Leader (PAL) Award

-Congratulations to Alan Finglas, the recipient of the WORLDSymposium 2024 Patient Advocate Leader (PAL) Award.
-After reviewing numerous nominations, and considering many amazing individuals, the WORLDSymposium 2024 Awards Committee has selected Alan as the recipient of the 2024 PAL Award.
+After reviewing numerous nominations, and considering many amazing individuals, the WORLDSymposium 2025 Awards Committee selected Maria, Dean and Teryn as the recipients of the 2025 PAL Award.

 About the WORLDSymposium Patient Advocate Leader (PAL) Award

-Each year, WORLDSymposium recognizes one individual for patient advocacy leadership in the field of lysosomal disease.
+Each year, WORLDSymposium recognizes individuals for patient advocacy leadership in the field of lysosomal disease.

 Past Award Recipients: